FineWoodworkingLive

 Creative details will enrich your work and add dazzle to your designs, but they also often have a practical purpose—softening or protecting an edge, lightening the visual weight of a part, or disguising a joint.
 This session will focus on chamfers that highlight an edge, incised beads and cockbeads that outline and beautifully round an edge, simple inlays that pop, and shaped surfaces that have tactile appeal.
 You’ll learn the best ways to incorporate these ideas into your work, plus Garrett will demonstrate how to use hand tools to create the most polished details right off the tool.

-Casework: A Surgical Approach to Joinery
+Casework: A Surgical Approach to Joinerystevelatta

 Presenter: Steve Latta